There is no legal requirement for a hard hat expiry date, as it varies based on the condition of each work site.

 NOTE: Always follow the manufacturer’s guidance that comes with your hard hat.

-Hard hat must not be used to cover its life span.
+A hard hat must not be used to cover its life span.

 There is a difference between manufacturing lifespan and service lifespan.

-Manufacturing life span counts from the day the hard hat was manufactured while the service life span counts from the first day the hard hat was put to use.
+Manufacturing life span counts from the day the hard hat was manufactured, while the service life span counts from the first day the hard hat was put to use.